-The Illinois Works Pre-apprenticeship program is aligned with Illinois's workforce, education, and economic development priorities.
-Billions of dollars invested in major public construction projects throughout Illinois over the next decade have the potential to be a catalyst for the full inclusion of women, people of color, veterans, and other underrepresented individuals in the construction workforce, contributing to increased and sustained prosperity in all communities, through training, employment, and career development.
-Below is a sampling of these priorities all of which are integral to the development and success of the Illinois Works Pre-apprenticeship Program.
+The Illinois Works Pre-apprenticeship program is aligned with Illinois' workforce, education, and economic development priorities.
+Billions of dollars invested in major public construction projects throughout Illinois over the next decade have the potential to be a catalyst for the equitable inclusion of women, people of color, veterans, and other underrepresented individuals (as defined by the Illinois Works Jobs Program Act) in the construction workforce, contributing to increased and sustained prosperity in all communities, through training, employment, and career development.